Cold and Flu: Common Cold

 Common Cold: Why?

 The common cold is called “common” for a reason.
-This seasonal respiratory infection is a leading cause of doctor’s office visits and missed work or school days each year.
+This seasonal respiratory infection is one of the main causes of visits to the doctor’s office and also for lost workdays or school days, every year.
 In fact, according to the Centers for Disease Control and Prevention, approximately 22 million school days are lost each year in the United States due to the common cold.
+See cold and flu

 While a cold generally resolves quickly, symptoms can last for up to two weeks.
 However, unlike the flu, symptoms are generally mild and in most cases do not lead to any serious health complications.